gaopengcuhk/Unofficial-Pix2Seq/README.md

 Install packages following original DETR and command line is same as DETR.

 ## Released at 26th, Seq
-Porblem to be solved : 1) better logging 2) correct padding, end of sentence, start of sentence token 3) efficient padding 4) better organization of code
+Problem to be solved : 1) better logging 2) correct padding, end of sentence, start of sentence token 3) efficient padding 4) better organization of code

 # Step 2
 Finish inference code of pix2seq and report performance on object detection benchmark.